-- The practice had systems in place to receive alerts from relevant external organisations such as Medicines and Healthcare products Regulatory Agency (MHRA). - The practice had policies and procedures in place for child protection and safeguarding adults. - There were arrangements in place to deal with foreseeable emergencies - There was a complaints procedure available for patients. - There were systems in place to reduce the risk and spread of infection.
-Staff had access to an automated external defibrillator (AED) and other equipment and medicines to manage medical emergencies in line with current guidance

-- Equipment, such as the air compressor and autoclave (steriliser), were serviced to check their effectiveness. - Patients' needs were assessed and care was planned. - Patients indicated that they felt they were listened to and that they received good care from the practice staff. - There was evidence of staff's continuing professional development (CPD) activity and it was being suitably monitored.
+- The practice had policies and procedures in place for child protection and safeguarding adults. - There were arrangements in place to deal with foreseeable emergencies - There was a complaints procedure available for patients. - There were systems in place to reduce the risk and spread of infection.
+Staff had access to an automated external defibrillator (AED) and other equipment and medicines to manage medical emergencies in line with current guidance - Patients' needs were assessed and care was planned. - Patients indicated that they felt they were listened to and that they received good care from the practice staff. - The practice had systems in place to receive alerts from relevant external organisations such as Medicines and Healthcare products Regulatory Agency (MHRA). - There was evidence of staff's continuing professional development (CPD) activity and it was being suitably monitored.